 There are other revenues sources besides Saudi event money going into the “Other” media line.
 The “Other” line also consists of revenue from reality TV series (Total Divas, Total Bellas, Miz & Mrs.), WWE Studios, whatever’s left of home entertainment, and the Mixed Match Challenge programs that aired on Facebook in 2018.

 This is a spreadsheet I used to estimate how the “Other” media revenue line breaks down.

 In the last green row, underlined in red, you can see how I couldn’t find a home for about $50 million of the revenue in each of the quarters that contained a Saudi event.

 An analysis of WWE’s revenue reporting isn’t the only evidence supporting the notion of a $50 million per event value.

 An audio documentary timeline, produced in June 2019, on WWE’s relationship with the Saudi government

 Conspicuous trends in WWE’s accounts receivable reporting

 Activity in WWE’s accounts receivable line suggests the Saudi government pays for at least some portion of the events in a delayed manner.

-Paragraphs in WWE’s filings report what percentage of the amount in accounts receivable (money owed to WWE) is owed by the company’s most-indebted customer at the time.
+Paragraphs in WWE’s filings report what percentage of the total amount of accounts receivable (money owed to WWE) is owed by the company’s most-indebted customer at that time.
 WWE doesn’t disclose the identity of the customer but this allows us to see that the company is owed more than $60 million by a single customer in some quarters.
-There’s seemingly no reason why that customer couldn’t be the Kingdom of Saudi Arabia.

 In WWE’s Q3 2019 earnings call on October 31, 2019, WWE’s then-co-president George Barrios mentioned on the call that after the quarter ended (September 30, 2019), WWE received a cash payment of $60 million.
 Barrios said: